MarisaSchmidt/helloWorld/README.md

 # helloWorld
-Just another repository
+#Just another repository

+/*
-I am a recent Bachelor of Science in Computer Science and International Political Economics graduate from Fordham University.
-I am looking for employment opportunities in financial services, tech, or engineering.
+Hi there!
+I am a recent Bachelor of Science in Computer Science and International Political Economics graduate from Fordham University, currently seeking internship or employment opportunities at tech startups.
+I have experience in programming, robotics, and product development.
+I am particularly interested in energy harvesting and storing, nano-electromechanical systems, and social-impact goods and services.
+*/